AMULET — Takrut Necklace (Luang Phor Koon & Luang Phor Oon)

 A consecrated union of two masters’ blessings.

 The image of Luang Phor Koon, Thailand’s revered “Smoking Monk,” rests within a stainless steel case — a vessel of protection, prosperity, and devotion.
-Above it hangs a Takrud scroll, created and blessed by Luang Phor Oon of Wat Pa Thoay.
-Inscribed with sacred yantra and sealed in metal, this ancient form carries the protective mantra of resilience and invulnerability.
+Above it hangs a Takrut scroll created and blessed by Luang Phor Oon of Wat Pa Thoay.
+Inscribed with sacred yantra and sealed in metal, the takrut carries the protective mantra of resilience and invulnerability.

-Encased in stainless steel and worn close to the body, this piece is both a ritual object and a talisman of strength — made to shield, empower, and guide.
+Together, they form a rare dual devotion: the enduring presence of Luang Phor Koon, amplified by the protective force of Luang Phor Oon’s scroll.
+Encased in steel and worn close to the body, this necklace is both a ritual object and a talisman of strength — made to shield, empower, and guide.

 Details